ConnectedLib/connectedlib10/modules/programming/section-3-1.md

 <ul>
 	<li><b>21st century skills</b>.
-“21st century skills” is a broad term that describes a set of interrelated, transferable literacies and competencies that youth must develop “to succeed in college, career and life.”<sup><a name="4A" href="#4">4</a></sup> The National Research Council groups these skills into three major “domains of competence”: cognitive (including critical thinking, problem solving, and creativity), intrapersonal (involving self-regulation, conscientiousness, and intellectual openness), and interpersonal (involving communicating and working with others). </li>
+“21st century skills” is a broad term that describes a set of interrelated, transferable literacies and competencies that youth must develop “to succeed in college, career and life.”<sup><a name="2A" href="#2">2</a></sup> The National Research Council<sup><a name="4A" href="#4">4</a></sup> groups these skills into three major “domains of competence”: cognitive (including critical thinking, problem solving, and creativity), intrapersonal (involving self-regulation, conscientiousness, and intellectual openness), and interpersonal (involving communicating and working with others). </li>
 	<li><b>Academic enhancement</b>.
 Although connected learning is, by definition, not limited to the classroom, it can enhance knowledge of traditional academic subjects like math, science, history, and the arts.
 Library programming can help deepen students’ engagement with these topics or provide a new perspective. </li>
 	<li><b>Safety and security</b>.
 Libraries can provide physical and emotional security for vulnerable teens, as well as food security.
 Simply having a safe space to turn to can be a huge benefit to many teens who do not live in a safe neighborhood or who don’t have an ideal home life.
 Several youth librarians described their role as a non-teacher, non-parent adult that teens could turn to to discuss sensitive topics like gender identity and sexual orientation.
 Some libraries partner with local organizations to provide summer lunches or after-school snacks to combat hunger and its related performance and behavioral issues.
 Connected learning programs that celebrate teens’ interests and culture can help get at-risk teens into the supportive environment of the library.</li>
 </ul>